 Internal breaches aren’t always intentional–some blur with external breaches, such as if an employee’s information has been compromised by cyber attackers and their login is being used to commit systemic harm.
 Other times, a disgruntled employee might act on their own volition to steal or leak customer or company information.
 Take for example, an ex-employee of SunTrust bank who attempted to download information on 1.5 million clients to share with a criminal third-party.
 Or, the Tesla insider who made “extensive and damaging” code changes to the Tesla Manufacturing Operating System before exporting large amounts of sensitive information to an unknown organization.

-Comm100’s PCI DSS compliant system lets you strictly designate who is allowed access to sensitive data.
+How Comm100 stays secure: Comm100’s PCI DSS compliant system lets you strictly designate who is allowed access to sensitive data.
 Customer payment information is encrypted and kept stored in secure servers, where it cannot be re-accessed.
-All agent activity as well as all changes made to your system can be tracked via audit logs, providing accountability and protection across the board.
+All agent activity, as well as all changes made to your system, can be tracked via audit logs, providing accountability and protection across the board.
 Formal risk assessment is conducted via intensive internal audits, and any changes at the foundational level are heavily managed and regulated.

-It’s safe to say that the more security regulations your live chat provider complies with, the better.
-Security regulations are designed to keep businesses and their customers safe from data breaches.
-However, which specific security features are on your radar may depend on other factors, such as your industry and business location.
-Here are some security standards that you should ensure that your live chat provider complies with:
+It’s safe to say that the more security regulations your live chat complies with, the better.
+Comm100’s security regulations are designed to keep our partners and their customers safe from data breaches.
+Here are just some of the major security standards that Comm100 is compliant with:

-At Comm100, we take security seriously.
-Our platform is an enterprise-grade live chat application, with security features that perform at the top of the industry.
-As a SaaS and customer-driven company, we know the true challenges of providing quality and secure live chat services, inside and out.
-We have policies and practices that address a whole range of security concerns for all industries to help our clients exceed their customers’ expectations.
+Comm100 takes security seriously.
+Our secure live chat platform is enterprise-grade, with security features that perform at the top of the industry.
+As a customer-driven company, we know the true challenges of providing quality and secure live chat services, inside and out.